-While watching Grand Sumo Tournament of January season and pasting decals at the same time, finally, the last 3 decals for propeller remaining when starting the last five matches, the strongest wrestler games began, I stopped my hand and looked the games.
-After that, I forgot the decal soaked in the small dish and let it flow to the sink and maybe it’s like “It is no use crying over spilt milk”…..
+While watching the Grand Sumo Tournament of January season and pasting decals at the same time, finally, the last 3 decals for propeller remaining when starting the last five matches, the strongest wrestler games began, I stopped my hand and looked at the games.
+After that, I forgot the decal soaked in the small dish and let it flow to the sink and maybe it’s like “It is no use crying over spilled milk”…..
 It is pretty shocking.
 Returning to myself, “No, I took it from the mount sheet, but it cannot have been soaked!” but there is no chance to find those decals.
 I have a memory of soaked them in the water.

 There are not many examples that Bf109 marks a propeller.
-It is somewhat not a good feeling to finish this model without sticking what I should have pasted.
+It is somewhat not a good feeling to finish this model without sticking to what I should have pasted.
 It certainly is a white triangle and small black letters were written horizontally downwards, but I do not remember much because I cared about Sumo Wrestling.
 Even if I saw the decals of other Bf 109 stocks, there seemed to be no propeller decal in that model (Airfix).
-Well, there is no choice, so cut off the white stock decals and paste it with similar shape and looking… It is really stupid.
+Well, there is no choice, so cut off the white stock decals and paste it with a similar shape and looking… It is really stupid.

-The coloring of the Bulgarian Air Force is very similar to the Luftwaffe, the yellow accents on the nose and tail wing.
+The coloring of the Bulgarian Air Force is very similar to the Luftwaffe, with the yellow accents on the nose and tail wing.
 The “X” mark on a white background is the nationality mark of the Bulgarian Air Force.

-Even on a 1/48 scale, the Bf109 is small size.
+Even on a 1/48 scale, the Bf109 is a small size.
 It seems that the movement is agile because the turning is good.
 It seems to have high mobility.
 In addition to Germany and Italy, the Empire of Japan, Finland, Hungary, Romania, Bulgaria, Thailand, etc. were participating as Axis countries.
-The aircraft marking of these countries are also very interesting.
+The aircraft marking of these countries is also very interesting.